MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/configuring-ftp-user-isolation-in-iis-7.md

 You can now log in to your FTP site using user isolation, but the following information applies:

 1. If you log in to your FTP site anonymously, your session will be restricted to the "LocalUser\Public" folder that you created in the Prerequisites section.
 2. If you attempt to log in to your FTP site using the administrator account, your logon request will be denied because the administrator account does not have a home directory defined.
-To allow the administrator account to log in you would need to create a home directory for the administrator account at "%SystemDrive%\inetpub\ftproot\LocalUser\Administrator".
+To allow the administrator account to log in you would need to create a home directory for the administrator account at `%SystemDrive%\inetpub\ftproot\LocalUser\Administrator`.
 After which, if you logged in to your FTP site using the administrator account, your session will be restricted to the "LocalUser\Administrator" folder that you just created.

 ### Summary